angelC4325/shooping-spren/readme.md

   });
 }
 ````
-this functio takes an array and populates the section that show the abailable items in the page
+this section takes an array to populate the display section of the web page where the user can deside on the products that he wants to purchase each object have an image the name the price an small description and the buttons to deside the amount and move that amount towards the list section
 ````javaScript
 document.getElementById('searchBar').addEventListener('keyup', () => {
   const word = document.getElementById('searchBar').value.toLowerCase();